 End HIV Stigma | End HIV Dallas County

+Fear around STIs and HIV is nothing new.
+But fear is often a key driver of stigma, as anxiety about a particular condition can lead people to negatively perceive and avoid individuals associated with whatever is feared — creating a sense of social exclusion, discrimination, and negative stereotypes.
 This can lead to feelings of shame, fear of sharing or disclosing their status, isolation, and depression.
-It’s one of the reasons why we see a resistance to seeking information or even testing for HIV.
-But we can stop this.
-By discussing HIV and taking action to share accurate information, we can show that HIV is NOT a stigma and anyone living with HIV should not be discriminated against.
-Here are some examples of the type of stigma and discrimination surrounding HIV:
+It’s one of the main reasons why people resist seeking information or even testing for STIs and HIV.
+We can stop this.
+By discussing sexual health care and taking action to share accurate information, we can avoid stigma and discrimination.
+Here are some examples of the type of stigma and discrimination people experience every day:

 Belief

-Believing that only certain groups of people can get HIV.
+Believing that only certain groups of people can get STIs or HIV.

-Feeling that people deserve to get HIV because of their life choices.
+Feeling that people deserve to get STIs or HIV because of their life choices.

 Behaviour

-Making moral judgments about people who take steps to prevent HIV transmission.
+Making moral judgments about people who take steps to prevent STI or HIV transmission.

-Socially isolating a member of a community simply because they’re living with HIV.
+Socially isolating a member of a community simply because they’re living with HIV, AIDS, or other STIs.

 Avoidance